rsdoiel/antenna/archives/2025/science_and_technology_2025.29.md

 date: 2025-07-22, updated: 2025-07-22, from: The Register (UK I.T.
 News)

-<h4>&#39;We&#39;re going to smash the business model&#39; NHS, local council and schools told by politicos</h4> <p>The UK government is proposing to &#34;ban&#34; public sector organizations and critical national infrastructure from paying criminal operators behind ransomware attacks, under new measures outlined today.…</p>
+<h4>&#39;We&#39;re going to smash the business model&#39; NHS, councils, and schools told</h4> <p>The UK government is proposing to &#34;ban&#34; public sector organizations and critical national infrastructure from paying criminal operators behind ransomware attacks, under new measures outlined today.…</p>

 <br>